 |

-year as Prisoners of War and in various hospitals, William Able,
+year as Prisoners of War and in various hospitals, brothers William Able,

 Noah Monroe, John Wilburn, Patrick Sylvanus and Henry Theodore